Optimizing Your Site URL Structure for Top Search Engine Rankings + Siloing Strategies

 The Nice-to-Know Stuff...

 A typical URL, like the one seen below, can be broken down into the following individual components.
-(Be warned much of the info within this section will likely be review for you.
-However a quick refresher isn't such a bad thing.)
+(Be warned much of the info within this section will likely be review for you.)

-http - stands for Hyper Text Transport Protocol, which defines the method used to view the resource.
-Basically, it's what tells us a Web page is reachable via a Web browser and that search engines can index it.
-It also defines which Communication Port to use—in this case the default for http protocol uses Port 80.
-Different protocols typically use different ports, for example https protocol uses Port 443 and ftp typically uses Port 21.
+https - stands for Hyper Text Transport Protocol Secure, which defines the method used to view the resource.
+Basically, it's what tells us a webpage is reachable via a web browser and that search engines can index it.
+It also defines which Communication Port to use—in this case the default for http unsecure protocol uses Port 80.
+Different protocols typically use different ports.
+For example, https protocol uses Port 443 and ftp typically uses Port 21.